awslabs/aws-athena-query-federation/athena-example/README.md

 Run `../tools/publish.sh S3_BUCKET_NAME athena-example` to publish the connector to your private AWS Serverless Application Repository.
 This will allow users with permission to do so, the ability to deploy instances of the connector via 1-Click form.

-If the publish command gave you an error about the aws cli or sam tool not recognizing an argument, you likely forgot to source the new bash profile after updating your development envirnment so run `source ~/.profile` and try again.
+If the publish command gave you an error about the aws cli or sam tool not recognizing an argument, you likely forgot to source the new bash profile after updating your development environment so run `source ~/.profile` and try again.

 Then you can navigate to [Serverless Application Repository](https://console.aws.amazon.com/serverlessrepo/) to search for your application and deploy it before using it from Athena.